 Volunteers are additionally more than welcome to pass on any of their knowledge regarding mathematics, the sciences, medicine, computing, etc. Most of the monks have solely been educated in Buddhist subjects and greatly appreciate any skills that will enable them to manage the monastery, its business and everyday life in an increasingly independent and modernized world.

-The Buddha was born Siddhartha Gautama in what is now modern-day Nepal in the fifth or sixth century BC.
+The Buddhism was founded by Siddhartha Gautama in the fifth or sixth century BC in Nepal.
 His teaching sprang out of Hinduism's ascetic traditions, adopting its doctrines of reincarnation and karma, along with many yogic practices, but rejecting the caste system and belief in a creator God.
 The essence of the Buddha's teaching is encapsulated in the four noble truths: existence is suffering; suffering is caused by desire; the taming of desire ends suffering; and desire can be tamed by following the Eightfold Path.